chadrakh/MarsRover/README.md

   - *User is able to continue in the loop of providing instructions or end program*

 #### Classes
+- MissionControl
+  - The entry point of the application

+- ConsoleMessenger
+  - desc

+- InputHandler
+  - desc

 - Rover
   - Attributes